-Life cycle of a Culex pipiens mosquito. a) Emerging adult. b) female adult ovipositing egg raft on water surface. c) representative of each larval instar using siphon to breathe at water surface. d) comma-shaped pupa breathing using trumpet at water surface.
+Figure 2.1.3.
+Life cycle of a Culex pipiens mosquito. a) emerging adult. b) female adult ovipositing egg raft on water surface. c) representative of each larval instar using siphon to breathe at water surface. d) comma-shaped pupa breathing using trumpet at water surface.
 Diagram ex Gullan, P.J. & Cranston, P.S.
 2005.
 The Insects.
 3rd Edition.
 Blackwell Publishing.
 505pp.

-The female adult mosquito selects an appropriate habitat when she deposits her eggs.
+The female adult mosquito selects an appropriate habitat to lay her eggs.
 They are able to discern physical and chemical properties of different collections of water and choose between sites available.
-Factors including shade, temperature, salinity, water quality and the texture of the substrate may influence the female in her search for an appropriate oviposition site (see 2.1.2.), which is dependent on species type as well as environmental factors.
+Factors including shade, temperature, salinity, water quality and the texture of the substrate may influence the female in her search for an appropriate oviposition site (see section 2.1.3.), which is dependent on species type as well as environmental factors.

-They are almost transparent when first laid, but gradually darken to brown or black as they mature.
-Eggs of Culicine mosquitoes (e.g. Culex and Aedes) are usually elongate-oval in shape with the anterior end rounded and the posterior bluntly pointed.
-Anopheline eggs (e.g. Anopheles) are more cigar-shaped with flotation structures on each side.
+The eggs are almost transparent when first laid, but gradually darken to brown or black as they mature.
+Eggs of different mosquito species have different morphology related to different oviposition strategies.
+Eggs of Culicine mosquitoes (e.g. Culex spp. and Aedes spp., Figure 2.1.4b and a respectively) are usually elongate-oval in shape with the anterior end rounded and the posterior bluntly pointed.
+Anopheline eggs (e.g. Anopheles spp., Figure 2.1.4d) are more cigar-shaped with flotation structures on each side.

 The eggs are laid singly or in clusters and this can vary depending on the genus.
-Aedes species lay their eggs as single units and deposit them on moist substrate such as rock surfaces, moist earth and the inside wall of tree holes or containers above the receding water level.
+Aedes species lay their eggs as single units (Figure 2.1.4a) and deposit them on moist substrate such as rock surfaces, moist earth and the inside wall of tree holes or containers above the receding water level.
 They also lay eggs under debris and in crevices in soil and dry mud, where they will be subsequently flooded.
 These eggs are able to withstand desiccation, and can survive long periods until they are submerged by water, at which time they begin to hatch.

-Egg rafts of Culex and Coquillettidia spp. float on top of the water surface, while Mansonia spp. egg rafts can be found attached to the underside of leaves or twigs, just below the water surface.
-Mansonia species eggs differ from other mosquito species in that they have one end extended into a spike.
+Egg rafts of Culex and Coquillettidia spp. float on top of the water surface (Figure 2.1.4b), while Mansonia spp. egg rafts can be found attached to the underside of leaves or twigs, just below the water surface.
+Mansonia species eggs differ from other mosquito species in that they have one end extended into a spike (Figure 2.1.4c).
 Egg rafts cannot withstand desiccation and are usually associated with permanent or semi-permanent water bodies.
 They will hatch after about two days on the water and without constant water, they desiccate and die.